alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2019/ibn-uthaymeen/2019-11-19-is-it-correct-to-use-the-term-salafiyyah.md

 ​The way of the Salaf in this regard is safer, more knowledgeable, and wiser.

 - Safer: Because they did not delve into anything beyond the texts.
 - ​More knowledgeable: Because they derived their creed from the Book of Allah and the Sunnah of His Messenger ﷺ.

-- ​Wiser: Because they followed the path that must be followed, which is to accept the texts according to their apparent meaning that is befitting to Allah, the Mighty and Sublime.
+- Wiser: Because they followed the path that must be followed, which is to accept the texts according to their apparent meaning that is befitting to Allah, the Mighty and Sublime.

 ​Who are these Salaf?
 They are the Companions (of the Prophet), those who followed them in righteousness, and the leaders of the Muslims—such as Imam Ahmad ibn Hanbal, Malik, al-Shafi'i, Abu Hanifah, Sufyan al-Thawri, al-Awza'i, and others among the leaders of the Muslims.